Preventing problems with your feet while hiking

 Train Your Feet for the Hike:

-Don’t underestimate the importance of conditioning your feet for hiking with a heavy pack.
+Don’t underestimate the importance of conditioning your feet for hiking with a heavy pack, especially if you’re new to hiking.
 Before setting out, start taking short hikes, gradually increasing the weight in your pack until it is fully loaded.

 The Right Fit: